- Free delivery over £40

 Micralax is manufactured by Recipharm Limited and comes in cartons containing 12 tubes.
-Micralax is a colourless liquid that comes in disposable plastic 5ml tube with 5 - 6 cm long flexible nozzle.
+Micralax is a colourless liquid that comes in a disposable plastic 5ml tube with a 5 - 6 cm long flexible nozzle.

 Micralax alternatives for constipation

-Micralax is suitable for acute cases of constipation and or where the bowels need to be to be quickly emptied or cleansed.
+Micralax is suitable for acute cases of constipation and or where the bowels need to be quickly emptied or cleansed.
 They are considered to be first-line treatments for these situations, rather than Cleen (Fleet) enemas.

 In chronic, recurrent or long-term constipation, other types of laxative may be more suitable.

-- Stimulant laxatives - they irritate the gut lining to cause a bowel movement after 8 - 12 hours.
+- Stimulant laxatives - irritate the gut lining to cause a bowel movement after 8 - 12 hours.
 These include senna and bisacodyl.
 They are suitable for occasional use.